purescript/purescript/prelude/README.md

 #### `Ord`

+Compare the ranking of two data of the same type.

+`compare 1 10 == LT`

     class (Eq a) <= Ord a where
       compare :: a -> a -> Ordering

 #### `Semigroup`

+Concatenation-like operation.

     class Semigroup a where
       (<>) :: a -> a -> a